-Taking a few meaninfully quiet minutes outside didn’t start to mean something to me until after college when I began working in “the real world”.
-There was a lot I didn;t understand about the way the world is + what it does to people.
-I came in touch with a lot of different sorts of people…medical patients in the rural south + the doctors and staff who served them, their caregivers + loved ones.
-I learned how easy it is to butt heads with other humans, + then I learned how to make lemonade.
+Taking a few meaningfully quiet minutes outside didn’t start to mean something to me until after college when I began working in “the real world”. there was a lot I didn’t understand about the way the world is + what it does to people.
+I came in touch with a lot of different sorts of people…medical patients in the rural south + the doctors + staff who served them, as well as their caregivers + loved ones.
+I learned how easily we can slip into conflict with other humans, + then…I learned how to make lemonade.
 I learned to smile often + soon it was reciprocated.
 I learned that smiling can actually open up clouds + shine warms rays of happy sunshine down on you, if you just take off your shades + look up for a minute.

 now, I have always been a nature lover. some things you inherit, others you learn. my parents are responsible for handing down a bit of both. my love for sea salt in my hair + sun on my cheeks, i got from my mom– if ever there was a beach babe, it’s her. my dad has always loved to take pictures of trees + waterfalls + all of the nature that surrounded us on family vacations in the blue ridge mountains of north carolina. those things I learned by watching + living. the way I feel when a thunderstorm starts rolling in– I inherited that too + I pray to pass it on.